bartolialberto/Dependencies-Collector/README.md

 2) a text file `dns_cache.csv` that can be used for initializing the DNS cache in later executions (see input folder above).
 3) a text file  `error_logs.csv` containing the execution errors (e.g., unresolved DNS names).
+4) a text file  `unresolved_entities.csv` containing all unresolved entities of the elaboration.

 ### How to run
 The application will execute the `main.py` source file.